Jovan-Popovic/GameFinity-Backend/README.md

 - `GET /users` - Get all the users, authentication required.

+- `GET /users?<query>` - Get all the users with queryes, this query represents any sort of filter (like firstName, lastName...), authentication required.

 - `GET /user/:username` - Get the user by username, authentication required.

 - `POST /user` - Create a new user, no authentication required.